SexChrLab/XYalign/docs/usage.rst

 rather than any internal code.
 Right now, the major limiting step is bwa indexing which requires 5-6 GB of memory to index a human-sized genome.

+The slowest parts of the pipeline all involve steps relying on external programs, such as genome preparation, variant calling, read mapping, swapping sex chromosome alignments, etc.
-You'll see substantial increases in the speed of the pipeline by increasing the number of threads/cores.
-You must provide information about the number of threads available to XYalign with the ``--cpus`` flag.
+In almost all cases, you'll see substantial increases in the speed of the pipeline by increasing the number of threads/cores.
+You must provide information about the number of threads available to XYalign with the ``--cpus`` flag (XYalign will assume only a single thread is available unless this flag is set).

 Exome data
 ----------